berkinksk/SenseCatch/README.md

 - **Model Size**: 5.7MB optimized with feature selection
 - **Scalability**: Successfully tested with 100 concurrent requests

-## Research Applications & Future Work

-This implementation demonstrates potential applications in:

-1. **Cross-domain sentiment transfer learning**: The architecture shows promising results in transferring between domains
-2. **Explainable AI**: The hybrid approach provides natural explanations for predictions
-3. **Low-resource language adaptation**: The pattern recognition components can be adapted to new languages with minimal data

-Planned extensions include:
-- Implementation of attention mechanisms for improved context sensitivity
-- Integration of transformer-based embeddings with the symbolic components
-- Development of an interpretable neurosymbolic model for counterfactual reasoning

 ## Installation & Development

 ### Prerequisites